Build a URL Shortener with Nitro on Cloudflare Pages

 Warning

-Select the repo, add the build command npm run build, the output directory dist, add an environment variable NODE_ENV with the value production and save and deploy.
+Select the repository, add the build command npm run build, specify the output directory dist, include an environment variable NODE_ENV with the value production, and save and deploy.

-Now, we've just to wait for the deployment to be completed.
-Once it's done, we can access the URL shortener using the URL provided by Cloudflare Pages.
+Now, let's wait for the deployment to complete.
+Once done, you can access the URL shortener using the URL provided by Cloudflare Pages.

 Note

-It is possible to create a KV namespace in the Workers & Pages section.
-Now, we must redeploy our application to take into account the new KV namespace binding.
-Once it's done, we can use the URL shortener. ✨
+Creating a KV namespace is achievable in the Workers & Pages section.
+Re-deploy your application to account for the new KV namespace binding.
+Once completed, the URL shortener will be fully functional. ✨

 Note

-If you do not plan to use the project, remember to delete it from the Cloudflare Pages dashboard to avoid unnecessary costs.
+If you do not intend to maintain the project, remember to delete it from the Cloudflare Pages dashboard to avoid unnecessary expenses.

-We can add a simple CSRF protection using the handler object syntax.
-We update the create.post.tsx file to add a pre-request handler to verify the origin header.
+To enhance security, consider adding simple CSRF protection using the handler object syntax.
+Modify the create.post.tsx file to include a pre-request handler for origin header verification.

 tsx